-ABC: Designers turning offcuts into offbeat clothing for the Adelaide Fashion Festival – It is not the style of the fashion industry to re-use, reduce or recycle.
+Fashion designers are turning offcuts into offbeat clothing at the Adelaide Fashion Festival.
+It is not in the DNA of the fashion industry to re-use, reduce, or recycle.

-But behind the scenes of the Adelaide fashion world, an increasing number of designers are trying to alter that stereotype and work towards a waste-free industry.
-Anny Duff has created a sustainable clothing label — Good Studios — which uses recycled nylon swimwear and South Australian wool along with ethically sourced hemp fabrics.
+However, behind the scenes of the Adelaide fashion world, an increasing number of designers are trying to change that stereotype, and work towards a waste-free fashion industry.
+Anny Duff, for example, has created a sustainable clothing label — Good Studios — which uses recycled nylon swimwear and South Australian wool, along with ethically sourced hemp textiles.

 “From the outside, we’re sort of seen as the alternative option to fashion, but for us, there’s not an alternative,” she said.